survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Conclusion

-Even though we've managed to get webpack up and running, it's not that much yet.
+Even though we’ve managed to get webpack up and running, it’s not that much yet.
 Developing against it would be painful.
 Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.
-That's where webpack's more advanced features come in.
+That’s where webpack’s more advanced features come in.

 To recap: